A Test for Separability in Covariance Operators of Random Surfaces: Introduction

-In Section \ref{sec2} we review some basic terminology and minimize the distance between the covariance operator and separable covariance operators with respect to the second factor of the tensor product.
-This minimum distance could also be interpreted as a measure of deviation from separability (it is zero in the case of separability and positive otherwise).
-In Section \ref{sec3} we propose an estimator of the minimum distance and prove asymptotic normality of a standardised version of this statistic.
-We also provide a simple estimate of the limiting variance under the null hypothesis and prove its consistency.
-Section \ref{sec4} is devoted to an investigation of the finite sample properties of the new test and a comparison with two alternative tests for this problem, which have recently been proposed by \citet{Aston2017} and \citet{conkokrei2017}.
-In particular we demonstrate that - despite of its simplicity - the new procedure has very competitive properties compared to the currently available methodology.
+In Section \ref{sec2} we review some basic terminology and {discuss the problem of finding a best approximation of the covariance operator by a separable covariance operator.
+The corresponding minimum distance could also be interpreted as a measure of deviation from separability (it is zero in the case of separability and positive otherwise).
+In Section \ref{sec3} we propose an estimator of the minimum distance, prove its consistency and derive its asymptotic distribution under the null hypothesis and alternative.
+These results are also used to develop an asymptotic and a bootstrap test for the hypothesis of separability, which are - in contrast to the currently available methods - consistent against all alternatives.
+Moreover, statistical guarantees can be derived under more general and easier to verify moment assumptions than in \citet{Aston2017}.} Section \ref{sec4} is devoted to an investigation of the finite sample properties of the new tests and a comparison with two alternative tests for this problem, which have recently been proposed by \citet{Aston2017} and \citet{conkokrei2017}.
+In particular we demonstrate that - despite of their simplicity - the new procedures have very competitive properties compared to the currently available methodology.
 Finally, some technical details are deferred to the Appendix \ref{sec5}.